haoxx0351/Analysis-of-ACORN-HAI/README.md

 #### Preparing Data
 To prepare the data for plotting, run the following scripts:
-- `data_for_plot_1.R`
+- `descriptive_analysis/data_for_plot_1.R`
-- `data_for_plot_2.R`
+- `descriptive_analysis/data_for_plot_2.R`

 #### Stacked Charts
-Run the `stacked_charts_ast.R` script to generate stacked charts showing the proportions of AST results by antibiotic class for the index episode.
+Run the `descriptive_analysis/stacked_charts_ast.R` script to generate stacked charts showing the proportions of AST results by antibiotic class for the index episode.

 #### Pie Charts
-Run the `pie_charts_ast.R` script to create pie charts displaying the proportions of AST results by antibiotics for the index episode.
+Run the `descriptive_analysis/pie_charts_ast.R` script to create pie charts displaying the proportions of AST results by antibiotics for the index episode.

 #### Heatmap
-Run the `heatmap_ast.R` script to generate a heatmap of resistant organism proportions for the index episode.
+Run the `descriptive_analysis/heatmap_ast.R` script to generate a heatmap of resistant organism proportions for the index episode.

 #### Antibiotic Resistance Profiles
-Run the `amr_profiles.R` script to visualize antibiotic resistance profiles across different infection types.
+Run the `descriptive_analysis/amr_profiles.R` script to visualize antibiotic resistance profiles across different infection types.

 #### Sankey Diagram
-Run the `sankey.R` script to illustrate the transition from empirical to definitive antibiotic prescriptions.
+Run the `descriptive_analysis/sankey.R` script to illustrate the transition from empirical to definitive antibiotic prescriptions.

 **Note:** All figures will be saved in the `output/figure/` folder.